 Another vegan chocolate supplier in their collection is Divine Chocolate.
 Flavours include those sprinkled with dried raspberries, ginger, and orange, and made with cocoa beans from Kuapa Kokoo, a fair trade co-operative in Ghana.

 But what of Green and Blacks’ own famed dark chocolate?
 Is that vegan friendly?
-The latest message from the company appears to be that while the recipe and ingredients are vegan, because their dark and milk chocolate is made from the same production lines, there is a risk of cross contact and contamination.
+The latest message from the company appears to be that while the recipe and ingredients are vegan, because their dark and milk chocolate is made from the same production lines, there is a risk of contamination.

 The same cross contamination disclaimer, due to shared milk and dark chocolate production lines, is also used by Cadbury’s in brands such as dark chocolate favourite Bournville.